 Dr. Eric Spears is the Mildred Miller Fort Foundation Eminent Scholar and Chair of International Education at Columbus State University (CSU), Georgia (USA).
-He serves as the executive director of the Center for Global Engagement and is an associate professor of geography in the university's Department of History and Geography.
+He serves as the executive director of the Center for Global Engagement and is Professor of Geography in the university's Department of History, Geography, and Philosophy.
 He coordinates and teaches in Columbus State's International Studies Certificate Program.
-Dr. Spears is also the director of the Spencer House in Oxford, England, which is the CSU study abroad program sends students to The University of Oxford and Oxford Brookes University in the UK.
+Dr. Spears is also the Head of the Spencer House in Oxford, England, which is the CSU study abroad program center that partners with The University of Oxford and Oxford Brookes University in the UK.

 Service is central to Dr. Spears' professional mission.
 He works with the Georgia Student Rotary Program (GRSP), which brings international students to Georgia for a year of international exchange.
-He is the vice-president of the Asian Studies Development Program Alumni Organization at the East-West Center in Hawai'i.
-Dr. Spears is the CSU faculty representative to the Georgia Climate Project, which is a non-profit that integrates research and pragmatic solutions to climate change.
+He is the President of the Asian Studies Development Program Alumni Organization at the East-West Center in Hawai'i.
+Dr. Spears is a CSU faculty representative to the Georgia Climate Project, which is a non-profit that integrates research and pragmatic solutions to climate change.
 He also served on the Lam East-West Institute Executive Board at Hong Kong Baptist University from 2006-2010.
+Professor Spears is an active member on the CEPA Foundation academic advisory board in Strasbourg, France.
+He is on the West Virginia University Geology and Geography Visiting Committee (alumni advisory group).
+Furthermore, his professional service is anchored locally in Columbus, GA, where he serves on the mayor's Commission on International Relations and Cultural Liaison Encounters (CIRCLE) (sister-city relationships).

-Dr. Spears' research is concentrated on Latin American/Brazilian political economy, East Asian political economy, and coastal political ecology in Georgia.
-He is presently researching China's FDI in Brazil (and Latin America) and its influence on geopolitical relationships.
-In addition, he is co-authoring a book called Cartographic America (CSU Press) with David Owings on the historic Spencer Map Collection at Columbus State University, which is a $1.2 million set of antique maps from the 1500s through the late 1800s that focus on North America's early explorers, colonial conquests, and other noteworthy aspects of the Southeast's history.
+Dr. Spears is a development geographer.
+His research is concentrated on Latin American/Brazilian political economy, East Asian political economy, and coastal political ecology in Georgia.
+He is co-authoring a book called Cartographic America (CSU Press) with David Owings on the historic Spencer Map Collection, which is a $1.2 million set of antique maps from the 1500s through the late 1800s that focus on North America's early explorers, colonial conquests, and other noteworthy aspects of the Southeast's history.
+This is Dr. Spears' first entrée with historical geography.
+Proceeds from the book will support CSU's Foundation, Archives.

 Academic Training: